DEEP-DIVE SUCCESS STORY

 6

-Advocates emphasized that police radios had been publicly accessible for seven decades with no documented security incidents.
-The burden of proof should be on those claiming encryption is necessary.
+Police radios had been publicly accessible for 70 years with no documented security incidents.
+Advocates put the burden of proof where it belongs: on those claiming encryption is necessary.

 How to use it: "For 70 years, the public could listen to police radios.
 Where are the cases of criminals using scanners to harm officers?
 There aren't any."

 The publishers of Palo Alto's two competing newspapers testified together at council meetings.
-This unprecedented alliance signaled the seriousness of the issue and prevented officials from dismissing concerns as coming from one partisan outlet.
+That alliance was unusual enough that officials couldn't dismiss the concern as coming from one outlet with an axe to grind.

 Replicate it: If your community has multiple news outlets, get them to present a unified front.
 Joint letters, coordinated editorials, or shared testimony amplifies the message.

-Seven of eight public speakers at the key April 2022 meeting supported unencryption.
-Even though council voted 6-1 to retain encryption, the overwhelming public testimony created a political cost for the majority.
+Seven of eight public speakers at the April 2022 meeting supported unencryption.
+The council still voted 6-1 to retain encryption, but the lopsided testimony created a political cost for that majority that lingered.

 Replicate it: Organize supporters to attend meetings and sign up to speak.
 Prepare talking points in advance.
 Even if you lose the vote, visible public support creates pressure for future action.